gwcoffey/gwcoffey.com/content/archive/listapp/signs-this-guy-at-the-circle-k-is-under-the-influence/index.md

 ---
-title: SIGNS THIS GUY AT THE CIRCLE K IS UNDER THE INFLUENCE
+title: Signs This Guy at the Circle K Is Under the Influence
 date: '2016-04-07T17:51:55+00:00'
 archive: listapp
 weblog: false